stephaneey/azure-and-k8s-architecture/networking/azure-kubernetes-service/east-west-traffic/east-west-shared-calico.md

       namespaceSelector: "applicationcode == 'application2' && zone == 'backend'"
 ---
 ```
 In the above example, I defined an NTIER architecture (frontend, backend and data layers) and I define how layers can talk to each other within the application landing zone.
-With such an approach, we can brief the security analyst to check that any *selector* or *namespaceSelector* that omits the *applicationcode* (or use another code than the one allocated to the application landing zone) will cause the application to leave its own boundaries, which should be subject to further investigation.
+With such an approach, **we can brief the security analyst to focus mostly on *selector* and *namespaceSelector* for which the *applicationcode* is ommited or wrong.
+In such a case, the application would leave its own boundaries, which should be subject to further investigation**.

-I have crafted a full example that is available [here](../east-west-traffic/sharedclustersample/) to let you play and get started if you want to try out this approach.
+I have crafted a full example which is available [here](../east-west-traffic/sharedclustersample/) to let you play and get started if you want to try out this approach.
 I come with the following structure to illustrate what I explained in the above sections:

 ![alt text](../east-west-traffic/images/hierarchy.png)